Ovi/DummyJSON/README.md

 **New**: Now you can generate your own [custom responses](https://dummyjson.com/custom-response) from DummyJSON, [try it now!](https://dummyjson.com/custom-response)

+**New**: We now have an OpenAPI 3.1.0 specification available for DummyJSON!
+You can find the `openapi.json` [here](https://dummyjson.com/api-docs/openapi.json).
+Additionally, we’ve launched a fully interactive API UI powered by [Scalar](https://github.com/scalar/scalar) — making it even easier to explore and integrate DummyJSON into your projects.
+Check it out [here](https://dummyjson.com/api-docs)!

 ## Why DummyJSON?

 Ever felt bogged down by the complexities of setting up a backend just to fetch dummy data for your front-end project?
 Or perhaps you dreamt of a learning app where obtaining realistic data didn't involve navigating through convoluted public APIs and cumbersome registration processes.
 Well, say hello to DummyJSON!